LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_data_model.rst

 physical coordinates can be obtained by taking the *Cartesian* product of the corresponding coordinate along each coordinate axis.
 For this reason, the :ref:`RectilinearMesh` is sometimes called a *product* mesh.

+See the :ref:`sections/tutorial` for an example that demonstrates how to :ref:`createARectilinearMesh`.

 .. _UniformMesh: